-3.1 DAG 6.1S Card Optical Power Input
+3.1 DAG 6.2S Card Optical Power Input

-Description The optical power input into the DAG 6.1S card must be within a receiver's dynamic range.
+Description The optical power input to the DAG 6.2S card must be within the receiver's dynamic range.

 When optical power is slightly out of range an increased bit error rate is experienced.
 If power is well out of range the system cannot lock onto the SONET frames.
 In extreme cases of being out range excess power will damage a receiver.